331.10 Eminent domain granted those engaged in air commerce.

 (a) Contracting for the operations of the state’s Space Life Sciences Laboratory.

-(b) Working in collaboration with one or more public or private universities and other public or private entities to develop a proposal for a Center of Excellence for Aerospace that will foster and promote the research necessary to develop commercially promising, advanced, and innovative science and technology and will transfer those discoveries to the commercial sector.
+(b) Working in collaboration with one or more public or private universities and other public or private entities to foster and promote the research necessary to develop commercially promising, advanced, and innovative science and technology and transfer those discoveries to the commercial sector.
+This may include developing a proposal to establish a Center of Excellence for Aerospace.

 (10) Carry out its responsibility for creating innovative education programs by funding programs developed in conjunction with the Department of Education that target grades K-20 in an effort to promote mathematics and science education programs, which may include the Florida-NASA Matching Grant Program, aerospace-focused education programs for teachers, education-oriented microgravity flight programs for teachers and students, and Internet-based aerospace education.
 Funds appropriated and any in-kind or private sector contributions may be used to carry out innovative education programs.
 Funding levels shall be determined by the Space Florida board of directors.
 In its annual report, Space Florida shall include, at a minimum, a description of programs funded, the number of students served, and private sector support.